Health Services Resources

 Please feel free to contact your student’s health office for guidance.
+Sincerely,

-Acacia Axsom, BSN, RN
+Acacia Axsom, MSN, RN Director of Health Services

 Individuals who are confirmed to have COVID-19, influenza or other viral illness, regardless of their vaccination status or symptoms, should stay home and away from others.
 Individuals may resume normal activities when, for at least 24 hours, symptoms are improving overall and if a fever was present, it has been gone without the use of fever-reducing medication.